University Courses: Frequently Asked Questions

 Once your application is reviewed and accepted, you will get access to a Google survey in which you will indicate your availability and schedule constraints for the semester.
 Playwrights' Center staff then work to create synchronous workshop times that accommodate as many students’ schedules as possible, and we may be in touch with you personally at this point.
 Our goal is to create a cohort of students first and then use their availability to set meeting times.
 This is a complex process, so it requires collaboration and communication from everyone involved.

-Once you are accepted into the course and change your status to "committed" on the CGEE portal, you will receive an Augsburg ID and email address and access to the course Moodle site.
-Augsburg staff will enroll you in the course, and Playwrights' Center staff will continue to be in touch both with you and, when applicable, with your home institution.
+Once you are accepted into the course, you will officially ‘commit’ to the class once we’ve completed all aspects of the application (Financial Aid, scheduling form, etc).
+If you’re seeking credit, Augsburg staff will enroll you in the course, and Playwrights' Center staff will continue to be in touch both with you and, when applicable, with your home institution.
 Because these courses are intimate and our approach is very hands-on, we are always here to help you through this whole process and answer any questions you may have.
-After the course is over at the end of the semester, CGEE will send the transcripted academic credit to your home university based on the information you filled out in your initial application.
+After the course is over at the end of the semester, Augsburg will send the transcripted academic credit to your home university based on the information you filled out in your initial application.

 I'd like my university to have a more formal partnership with the Playwrights' Center so students here can have greater access to these PWC courses.
 How does that happen?